-- 3 In section 21, at the end of the section insert "and the Company may do all such things as they consider necessary or desirable for the proper management, regulation and control of the Cemetery". - 4 In section 22, after "according to the Established Form of the United Church of England and Ireland," insert "or for the use of any other denomination or religious body,". - 5 In section 25, for "and under the Direction of the Commissioners of Sewers for the City and Liberty of Westminster and Part of the County of Middlesex, for the Limits of Holborn and Finsbury Divisions, the Parish of Saint Leonard Shoreditch and the Liberty of Norton Falgate, and for the Tower Hamlets (excluding Saint Katherine's and Blackwall Marsh), in the said County of Middlesex", substitute "with the written consent of the street authority, within the meaning of Part 3 of the New Roads and Street Works Act 1991 (which regulates street works)". - 6 In section 35, for "shall be conclusive Evidence of the Facts therein stated; 25 and the said Company shall not be liable to give, nor shall any such Incumbent as aforesaid be entitled to require, any other Evidence of the Amount of the Sum payable to him for Fees under the Authority of this Act than the Entries in such Books", substitute "must be stored so as to preserve them from loss or damage".
-30 - 7 For section 42 substitute -
+- In section 21, at the end of the section insert "and the Company may do all such things as they consider necessary or desirable for the proper management, regulation and control of the Cemetery". - In section 22, after "according to the Established Form of the United Church of England and Ireland," insert "or for the use of any other denomination or religious body,".

+In section 25, for "and under the Direction of the Commissioners of Sewers for the City and Liberty of Westminster and Part of the County of Middlesex, for the Limits of Holborn and Finsbury Divisions, the Parish of St. Leonard Shoreditch and the Liberty of Norton Falgate, and for the Tower Hamlets (excluding Saint Katherine's and Blackwall Marsh), in the said County of Middlesex", substitute "with the written consent of the relevant authority, within the meaning of section 49(6)(a) of the New Roads and Street Works Act 1991 (relevant authority for street works affecting public sewers)".

+In section 35, for "shall be conclusive Evidence of the Facts therein stated; and the said Company shall not be liable to give, nor shall any such Incumbent as aforesaid be entitled to require, any other Evidence of the Amount of the Sum payable to him for Fees under the Authority of this Act than the Entries in such Books", substitute "must be stored so as to preserve them from loss or damage".

+7 For section 42 substitute -